Newcomers to Canada

 If you move, let the CRA know your new address as soon as possible.

-Keeping the CRA informed will ensure that you keep getting any GST/HST credit payments (including those from related provincial or territorial programs), Canada child benefit payments (including related provincial or territorial programs) and Canada Workers Benefit (CWB) advance payments you may be entitled to.
+Keeping your information up-to-date will ensure that you continue to get your GST/HST credit (including related provincial and territorial credits and benefits), CCB (including benefits from related federal, provincial or territorial programs) and CCR that you may be entitled to.
 Otherwise, your payments may stop.

 If you are writing to the CRA, send your letter to your tax centre.
-Include your social insurance number, your new address, the date of your move, and your signature.
-If you are writing to the CRA for another person, including your spouse or common-law partner, include their social insurance number and have them sign the letter authorizing the change to their records.
+Include your social insurance number, your new address, the date of your move and your signature.
+If you are writing to the CRA for someone else (for example, your spouse or common-law partner), include their social insurance number and have them sign the letter authorizing the change to their records.

 Note

-Because your personal information is confidential, the CRA will not usually give your new address to other government departments or Crown corporations such as Canada Post.
+Because your personal information is confidential, the CRA does not usually give your new address to other government departments or Crown corporations, such as Canada Post.

 If you live in one of the following provinces or territories, or areas of Ontario: | Send your tax return and supporting documents to the following address: |